All Tutorials/Locked Candidates Type 2 (Claiming)

 • Check each candidate in each row and column

-• Look for candidates confined to a single box
+• Look for candidates confined to a single box within the line

 • The elimination happens within the box, off the line